SiriDB/grafana-siridb-http-example/README.md

 ![alt Grafana tutorial dashboard](/png/grafana-tutorial-dashboard.png?raw=true&v=1)

-We can now continue by expanding the database with another pool.
+We can now continue by expanding the database with another pool and use the third server on port `9002`.

 ```
 siridb-admin -u sa -p siri -s localhost:9002 new-pool -d tutorialdb -U iris -P siri -S localhost:9000 --force